 This group covers only the conventional diagnostic procedures for the power lock and RKE system components.
-For diagnosis of the memory system, use of a DRB scan tool and the proper Body Diagnostic Procedures manual are recommended.
-For additional information on the features and functions of the memory system, refer to the vehicle owner's manual.
+For diagnosis of the memory system, the use of a DRB scan tool and the proper Diagnostic Procedures manual are recommended.
+For additional information on the features and functions of the memory system, refer to the owner's manual in the vehicle glove box.